rtqichen/beta-tcvae/README.md

 # beta-TCVAE

-This repository contains code for the quantitative experiments in Isolating Sources of Disentanglement in Variational Autoencoders \[[arxiv](https://arxiv.org/abs/1802.04942)\].
+This repository contains cleaned-up code for reproducing the quantitative experiments in Isolating Sources of Disentanglement in Variational Autoencoders \[[arxiv](https://arxiv.org/abs/1802.04942)\].

 ## Usage